Search

 Therapy Activities

 Sometimes, you learn best by “doing.”
 Participation in experiential therapy activities is effective for treating and aiding in recovery for certain mental health conditions.
-This post explains experiential therapy, what it looks like, and who it helps.
+Located in Nashville, TN, Integrative Life Center provides a trauma-informed and holistic approach to recovery from addiction.
+Here, we’ll take a deeper look at experiential therapy: what it looks like and who it helps.

 Defining Experiential Therapy

-Experiential therapy is a hands-on, engaging therapy that can help you to process and cope with various mental health conditions and past trauma.
+What is experiential therapy?
+Experiential therapy is a hands-on, engaging therapy that can help you to process and cope with any number of mental health conditions and past trauma.
 Instead of a traditional “talk therapy,” it involves movements, actions, and activities.
 Experiential therapy activities range from kayaking to engaging with horses.

 Often, critical “aha” moments happen during experiential therapy activities.
 That’s because having a more physical experience allows for organic moments of self-discovery.
 You may be able to recognize and address suppressed feelings and emotions that might not come to the surface in a more subdued therapy session.